A man in a crane cuts down a tree branch with a chainsaw, showing how to prepare for a windstorm

 How to prepare before a windstorm

-Strong winds can cause damage to your property or lift up loose items and turn them into dangerous projectiles.
+Strong winds can cause damage to your property or lift loose items and turn them into dangerous projectiles.
 Stay on top of these tips year-round so you’re always prepared for a windstorm:

 • Trim your trees and shrubs.
 Make sure you keep all tree and shrub branches adequately trimmed so they don’t touch your house or nearby powerlines.